robwoodford/SEC-Card-Game/all-cards.md

 You can use the printed card pack to play a game to do your planning.
 This works better and is more fun than having a meeting.

+The cards currently cover actions to do with energy use in your buildings.

 <!-- Don't need this if RW keeps what I wrote about why cards for energy in buildings, on toolkit.md